 It was pure love of adventure which drove Harry and myself to Chile.

-Harry and I organised two big, sturdy ski bags to hold the snow boards as well as all our other gear.
-In the end we had 96 kg luggage altogether.
+Harry and I organized two big, sturdy ski bags to hold the snowboards as well as all our other gear.
+In the end, we had 96 kg luggage altogether.
 No wonder, since we also carried mountaineering tools like ropes and pickaxe.
-At the airport we checked in our huge, heavy ski bags as sports luggage and really only had to pay a ridiculously small sum extra to get both bags to Santiago/Chile.
+At the airport, we checked in our huge, heavy ski bags as sports luggage and really only had to pay a ridiculously small sum extra to get both bags to Santiago/Chile.

-What a welcome, what a life … bienvenido a Chile
+What a welcome, what a life … Bienvenidos a Chile

-We staid for two weeks on Hans’ farm and its magnificent surroundings.
-The main reason was our search for a car – unfortunately no pick up or 4 wheel drive.
+We stayed for two weeks on Hans’ farm and its magnificent surroundings.
+The main reason was our search for a car – unfortunately, no pickup or 4 wheels drive.
 Our budget and the small extra from Salomon wasn’t enough for that … an old Lada would have to do.
-We attached all our sponsors company logos and started out for the volcano around four o’clock in the morning.
+We attached all our sponsors’ company logos and started out for the volcano around four o’clock in the morning.
 We parked the car near the small ranger station and started our ascent while it was still dark.
-The flashlights on our foreheads , combined with the reflections from the snow, shed enough light on the icy surroundings.
-The first hour we climbed without spurs / crampons, but the slope got steeper and the expanses of sheer ice got larger, so we attached the spurs / climbing irons on the Salomon Super Mountain 9 shoes.
+The flashlights on our foreheads, combined with the reflections from the snow, shed enough light on the icy surroundings.
+The first hour we climbed without spurs/crampons, but the slope got steeper and the expanses of sheer ice got larger, so we attached the spurs/climbing irons on the Salomon Super Mountain 9 shoes.

-The next morning i went up to 6000 m with my crampon and ice axe Penitente (snow formation) before our joint return.
-Harry’s condition improved after a few hours and a few hundred metres off descending , all that remained was the blood encrusted nose.
+The next morning I went up to 6000 m with my crampon and ice ax Penitente (snow formation) before our joint return.
+Harry’s condition improved after a few hours and a few hundred meters off descending, all that remained was the blood encrusted nose.
 We arrived exhausted but relieved that Harry was well again at our base camp, our Lada.